aaronmsimon/northgate-hs-track-and-field-attendance/README.md

 ### Technical Improvements
 1. Add SSL certificates
 2. Add year to roster to avoid having to clear database each season
-3. ~~Fix Mod Rewrite to remove index.php in URL~~
-4. Disable check-in based on time of day
+3. Disable check-in based on time of day
-5. Track during meets?
+4. Track during meets?
-6. Add geocoding to check-in?
+5. Add geocoding to check-in?
-7. Max one check-in per day
+6. Max one check-in per day